QuinlanVic/Python_Homework_Assignments/git_terms.md

 ![image](https://github.com/QuinlanVic/Python_Homework_Assignments/assets/109174553/2d323d0f-1ea8-4e44-a7ee-dc7a1c5b7474)

 #### Git Rebase
 "Rebase" moves a set of commits so that it is situated on top of the base/master branch's latest commit.
 This results in all of the feature branch's commits (entire history) following the latest commit on the base/master branch, rewriting history.
+It avoids merging commits and ensures that there are no conflicts while moving the feature branch's commits on top of the latest master branch's commit.
+This helps you keep a clean version history as it is linear.
+This clean history makes debugging changes easy but "rebase" should be used  very carefully when collaborating with others as it can lead to them working with broken repositories.

 ![image](https://github.com/QuinlanVic/Python_Homework_Assignments/assets/109174553/a8549868-d102-4758-83fa-6b0ea128a495)